As amended by the Board of Directors

 Mandatory Retirement.
 No director may stand for election after reaching age 72 unless the Board approves an exception to the guideline on a case by case basis.

 Other Directorships.
-Recognizing the substantial time commitment required of directors, it is expected that directors will serve on the boards of other public companies only to the extent that, in the judgment of the Board, such services do not detract from the directors' ability to devote the necessary time and attention to ExxonMobil.
-The Board Affairs Committee will, at least annually, review all directors' service on the boards of other public companies.
+Recognizing the substantial time commitment required of directors, it is expected that directors will serve on the boards of other companies only to the extent that, in the judgment of the Board, such services do not detract from the directors' ability to devote the necessary time and attention to ExxonMobil.
+The Board Affairs Committee will, at least annually, review all directors' service on the boards of other companies.

 Change in Status.
-To avoid any potential conflict of interest, directors will not accept a seat on any additional public company board without first reviewing the matter with the Board Affairs Committee.
+To avoid any potential conflict of interest, directors will not accept a seat on any additional company board without first reviewing the matter with the Board Affairs Committee.
 In addition, a non-employee director will tender his or her resignation for consideration by the Board in the event of retirement or other substantial change in the nature of the director's employment or other significant responsibilities.

 Former Officers.
 The Board does not believe that former officers of ExxonMobil should continue to serve on the Board after they no longer hold that officer position.